Explainable machine learning for neoplasms diagnosis via electrocardiograms: an externally validated study: Results

 Figure \ref{fig:shapley} presents the explainability results using Shapley values.
 Across all investigated neoplasms, age is the most important feature.
 Higher age values (older patients) contribute positively to the respiratory, urological, and digestive systems.
 In contrast, lower age values (younger patients) contribute positively to the gynecological system.
 The cerebral system exhibits a mix of contributions from both younger and older patients.
 Similarly, low QT-interval values (faster ventricular repolarization) contribute positively across all investigated neoplasms, except in cases of malignant neoplasm of the bladder, which show only a few cases with high values.
 Apart from gender-specific neoplasms, male sex contribute more positively overall than female sex.

-For the investigated respiratory neoplasms, QT-interval and RR-interval represent the two most important ECG features.
-In terms of feature values, low values of the RR-interval (faster heart rates), PR-interval (shorter atrial conduction time), and QRS-duration (more efficient ventricular depolarization) generally contribute positively, with the exception of malignant neoplasm of the lower lobe, where high QRS-duration values (delayed ventricular conduction) are more significant.
+\heading{Respiratory} For the investigated respiratory neoplasms, QT-interval and RR-interval represent the two most important ECG features.
+In terms of feature values, low values of the RR-interval (faster heart rates), PR-interval (shorter atrial conduction time), and QRS-duration (more efficient ventricular depolarization) generally contribute positively, with the exception of lower lung cancer, where high QRS-duration values (delayed ventricular conduction) are more significant.
 High values of the QRS axis (altered electrical orientation of the ventricles) also contribute positively across these neoplasms.

-For the investigated urological neoplasms, QRS-duration and QRS axis are the two most important ECG features.
+\heading{Urological} For the investigated urological neoplasms, QRS-duration and QRS axis are the two most important ECG features.
 In terms of feature importance, low values of the QRS axis (altered electrical orientation of the ventricles) and P wave axis (abnormal atrial electrical orientation) contribute positively.

-For the investigated digestive neoplasms, male sex is the most important feature for malignant neoplasm of the esophagus, as well as liver and bile ducts.
+\heading{Digestive} For the investigated digestive neoplasms, male sex is the most important feature for esophageal and liver cancer.
 Male sex also contribute more than female sex for the biliary tract, albeit in a less pronounced fashion.
 There is no consistent ECG feature of high importance across all the investigated neoplasms of the system.
 In terms of feature value, low values of the PR-interval (indicating faster atrial conduction), QRS-duration (shorter ventricular depolarization time), T-wave-axis (altered repolarization pattern), and QT-interval (faster ventricular repolarization) contribute positively.

-For the investigated gynecological neoplasms, the QRS axis is the most important ECG feature.
+\heading{Gynecological} For the investigated gynecological neoplasms, the QRS axis is the most important ECG feature.
 In terms of feature value importance, low values of the QT-interval (faster ventricular repolarization) contribute positively, suggesting a quicker recovery of the ventricles after each heartbeat.